snowdj/bradonomics.github.io/_posts/2015-12-14-jekyll-categories.md

 ## Category Page

 Next you'll need to add a page for every category.
-This is the tedious part I hope will one day be added to Jekyll core, but for now I'm adding the category name (in lowercase) and category permalink in the front matter.
+This is the tedious part I hope will one day be added to Jekyll core, but for now, I'm adding the category name (in lowercase) and category permalink in the front matter.
 The body of the file is my archive intro text.

 One note on your permalinks, if you're moving from WordPress and you want your links to have /category/category-name/, add exactly that.
 I prefer not to use the /category/ sub-directory.